darenm/darenm.github.io/_posts/2022-02-05-native-api-and-winui.md

 14. Rebuild **heman**, open the Command Palette [**Ctrl+Shift+P**] and run the **CMake: Build** command.

-15. Use the [DLL Export Viewer tool](https://www.nirsoft.net/utils/dll_export_viewer.html)and open the **heman.dll**.
+15. Use the [DLL Export Viewer tool](https://www.nirsoft.net/utils/dll_export_viewer.html) and open the **heman.dll**.
 This time you will see all of the exported functions:

     ![heman.dll with with exports]({{ site.url }}/assets/heman-with-exports.png)